 I recommend developing a bulleted list of must-have items, a list of wants, and a list of things you’d love to have as something extra but could live without.

 Next take a look at your lists, realistically considering the attributes of your space, your square footage, your budget, and then weed out extraneous items that are impossible.
 Things like: a Viking range and Subzero frig for a kitchen that has a remodeling budget of $20,000; or a large custom shower in a small bathroom where you don’t have any space to grow.

-Once you have your list, you can proceed into the design phase, all the while keeping everything in consideration and close at hand.
+Once you have your list, you can proceed into the Schematic Design phase, all the while keeping everything in consideration and close at hand.
 During the process of design you may filter your list even more, realizing that some items may be more doable than others, or that new possibilities suddenly become available right before your eyes.